 In 1960, Powers co-authored "A general feedback theory of behavior" with Robert K. Clark and Rowland L. McFarland in Perceptual and Motor Skills — the first formal statement of what would become PCT.
-The core claim was radical for its time: behavior is not the organism's response to stimuli.
+The core claim was radical: behavior is not the organism's response to stimuli.
 Behavior is the organism's means of controlling its perceptions despite disturbances from the environment.
 The stimulus does not cause the response.
 The organism acts to keep a perception matched to an internal reference, and whatever actions happen to accomplish that are the behavior.

 "The organism does not respond to stimuli in its environment.
 It acts in ways that keep its perceptual signals close to its reference signals, despite the disturbances that the environment may provide."

-— William T. Powers, Behavior: The Control of Perception, Aldine, 1973The 1973 book — Behavior: The Control of Perception, published by Aldine — crystallized the theory in full.
+— William T. Powers, Behavior: The Control of Perception, Aldine, 1973The 1973 book — Behavior: The Control of Perception, published by Aldine — laid out the full theory.
 It was not an immediate hit.
-Academic psychology had no framework for circular causation, and the journals that had built their reputations on linear models were not interested in being dismantled.
+Academic psychology had no framework for circular causation, and the journals built on linear models were not interested in being dismantled.
 Powers spent the following decades refining the work outside the mainstream, publishing "Living Control Systems" in 1989 and 1992, and the more accessible "Making Sense of Behavior" in 1998.
-He founded the Control Systems Group (CSG) in the 1980s — a loose but serious community of scientists, engineers, therapists, and philosophers who gathered annually to argue about and expand PCT.
+He founded the Control Systems Group (CSG) in the 1980s — a serious community of scientists, engineers, therapists, and philosophers who gathered annually to expand PCT.
 Powers died in 2013.
-By then, the University of Manchester's Warren Mansell and Sara Tai had taken PCT into clinical psychology, producing the Method of Levels therapy and peer-reviewed trials that gave the theory its first foothold in mainstream journals.
+By then, Warren Mansell and Sara Tai at the University of Manchester had taken PCT into clinical psychology, producing the Method of Levels therapy and peer-reviewed trials that gave the theory its first foothold in mainstream journals.
 The International Association for Perceptual Control Theory (IAPCT) continues this work today.

-The brutal truth about PCT's marginal status is not scientific.
+The uncomfortable truth about PCT's marginal status is not scientific.
 The evidence has always been strong — behavioral simulations matching human data with over 95% accuracy, clinical trials with 97% retention rates, robotics applications outperforming classical controllers.
 The problem is paradigmatic.
 PCT requires abandoning the stimulus-response assumption that underlies not just behaviorism but most of cognitive science and virtually all of reinforcement learning.
-That is not a small ask for fields that have built careers, curricula, and funding structures on the old model.
+That is not a small ask for fields that have built entire careers, curricula, and funding structures on the old model.

 | Dimension | PCT | Behaviorism | Reinforcement Learning |